NoaWo/Flow-Free-Solver/README.md

 ## Statistics and Takeaways

-We examine the best fitness achieved by using different population sizes, with different sizes of puzzles. <br>Since it is a random algorithm, one run is not representative.
-So, we examine the results for 3 or more runs. <br>Since the fitness is much higher in the beginning, the plot starting from generation #5, so we can see the fluctuations in the graph better.
+We examine the best fitness achieved by using different population sizes, with different sizes of puzzles.

+Since it is a random algorithm, one run is not representative.
+So, we examine the results for 3 or more runs.

+Since the fitness is much higher in the beginning, the plot starting from generation #5, so we can see the fluctuations in the graph better.

 ### Results: